-Chapter 6, Coordination, summarizes the meetings held with the public and agencies, including Salt Lake City, the City of North Salt Lake, Centerville City, and Farmington City, during the development of the Action Alternative and the preparation of this Draft EIS.
-Section 3.10, Historic and Archaeological Resources, summarizes the coordination efforts specific to historic resources and the National Historic Preservation Act.
+Chapter 6, Coordination, summarizes the meetings held with the public and agencies including Farmington City, Centerville City, the City of North Salt Lake, Salt Lake City, and the Davis County School District during the development of the Action Alternative and the preparation of this EIS.
+Section 3.10, Historic and Archaeological Resources, in Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures, summarizes the coordination efforts specific to historic resources and the National Historic Preservation Act.